 What is Book Traces @ UVA?

 Book Traces @ UVA is a large-scale project to find and record historical readers’ interventions in the circulating collections of the University of Virginia Library, focusing on volumes published before 1923.
 Many titles in our nineteenth-century circulating collections were acquired by donation from private owners and have unique evidentiary or artifactual value due to characteristics including marginalia, inscriptions, artwork, and inserted objects such as photographs and correspondence.
 Although the books themselves have always been discoverable in the catalog, the unique artifactual features of the books have previously been undocumented and therefore undiscoverable, hidden in plain sight in our stacks.
 We have created a protocol for surveying large swaths of the collection and describing the interventions we find using a controlled vocabulary.
 These descriptions are being added to the UVA Library catalog, Virgo.
+A white paper with more detail on our protocol and findings is available for download from LibraOpen.

 What is this database?